 As a SaaS company, we recognize our subscription revenue monthly for the term of our contracts and recognize the majority of our professional services revenue ratably over the longer of the contract term or the estimated expected life of the customer relationship.
 As a result, a portion of the revenue we report each quarter is the recognition of deferred revenue from contracts we entered into during previous quarters.
-Consequently, a shortfall in demand for our software solutions and professional services or a decline in new or renewed sales of our products and services is not reflected in full in our results of operations until future periods.
-Our revenue recognition model also makes it difficult for us to rapidly increase our revenue through additional sales in any period, because revenue from new customers must be recognized over the applicable term of the estimated expected life of the customer relationship period.
+Consequently, a shortfall in demand for our software solutions and professional services or a decline in new or renewed contracts in any one quarter might not significantly reduce our revenue for that quarter, but could negatively affect our revenue in future quarters.
+Accordingly, the effect of significant downturns in new or renewed sales of our products and services is not reflected in full in our results of operations until future periods.
+Our revenue recognition model also makes it difficult for us to rapidly increase our revenue through additional sales in any period, because revenue from new customers must be recognized over the applicable term of the contracts or the estimated expected life of the customer relationship period.
 In addition, we recognize professional services expenses as incurred, which could cause professional services gross margin to be negative.